Matthew Lessner: Music videos

 Lessner has directed over a dozen music videos including for the Dirty Projectors' single "Stillness is the Move" which was ranked one of the best music videos of 2009 by Stereogum.
 He also directed the video Fool's Gold's "Surprise Hotel".

 Web

 Lessner directed and produced several videos for BBC Collective with bands including Black Dice and The Fiery Furnaces.

-In 2011 Lessner created and directed the web series "Make a Friend" for the French website Konbini.
+In 2011, Lessner created and directed the web series "Make a Friend" for the French website Konbini.

 Music

-Lessner contributed lyrics to 6 of the 8 tracks on Lydia Ainsworth's debut album Right From Real, including "Hologram" which was named Best New Track by Pitchfork (website) The Album was released on Arbutus Records in 2014 and was a shortlist nominee for the Juno Award for the Electronic Album of the Year.
+Lessner contributed lyrics to six of the eight tracks on Lydia Ainsworth's debut album, Right From Real, including "Hologram" which was named Best New Track by Pitchfork The Album was released on Arbutus Records in 2014 and was a shortlist nominee for the Juno Award for the Electronic Album of the Year.
 Additionally he directed the music video for Ainsworth's single Malachite, which Stereogum voted video of the week in June 2014.

 Lessner has collaborated with Cameron Stallones of Sun Araw who contributed a cover of Neil Young's 'Thrasher' to the soundtrack for The Woods.
 In 2009 they released Sun Araw featuring Matthew Lessner – In Orbit through Stunned Records.